-Almond milk seemed to appear on supermarket shelves in Sydney overnight.
+Almond milk seemed to appear on supermarket shelves overnight, didn’t it?
 And not just one or two brands for us to choose from either, the market was literally flooded.
-I’m trying to pinpoint the article someone wrote or the event that may have occurred to set the avalanche off, but I haven’t as yet.
+I’m still trying to pinpoint the article someone wrote or the event that may have occurred to set the avalanche off.

-Don’t get me wrong, I couldn’t be happier about alternate milks like almond and coconut milks hitting the ‘mainstream’ but as with all commercial endeavours, profit is one of the main drivers where most companies are concerned.
+Don’t get me wrong, I couldn’t be happier about alternate milks like almond and coconut milks hitting the ‘mainstream’.
+However, as with all commercial endeavours, profit is one of the main drivers where most companies are concerned.
 You want almond milk we’ve got almond milk!
-In a rush to get the next fad product out, some have arrived with a stack of unfavourable ingredients that lend themselves more to preserving shelf life than promoting health, so reading labels is a must.
+In a rush to get the next fad product out some have arrived with a stack of unfavourable ingredients.
+Many of which lend themselves more to preserving shelf life than promoting health so reading labels is a must.

-I regularly make almond milk and other nut milks at home and I can assure you all you need are almonds (activated is my preference), water, a pinch of salt and maybe a sweetener like dates, honey, maple syrup, rice malt syrup or stevia if you feel like it.
+I regularly make almond milk and other nut milks at home and I can assure you all you need are almonds, water, a pinch of salt and maybe a sweetener like dates, honey, maple syrup, rice malt syrup or stevia if you feel like it.
 That’s it.
-Three to four ingredients are all it takes.
+Three to four ingredients is all it takes.

-Of the now numerous almond milks (that I know of) there are only four I have come across that contain these very basic ingredients.
-They are Inside Out Nutritious Goods Almond Milk, Luz Almond Milk, Pureharvest Organic Almond Milk and more recently Bruce Organic Almond Milk.
+Of the now numerous almond milks (that I know of) there are only three I have come across that contain these very basic ingredients.
+They are Inside Out Nutritious Goods, Pureharvest Organic and Nutty Bruce Plant Milks.

-- Carrageenan (a seaweed that has been reported to cause gut issues and/or intestinal inflammation in some people)
+- Carrageenan (a seaweed that can cause gut issues and/or intestinal inflammation in some people)

-- Maltodextrin (basically sugar, mostly made from either wheat or corn so not always gluten-free and they don’t always list which one has been used)
+- Maltodextrin (basically sugar, mostly made from either wheat or corn.
+This of course means it’s not always gluten-free and they may not list which one has been used)

 - Agave syrup (much debate about this one as study results are unclear.
 Some health experts say it’s a healthy sweetener, others say its up there with high fructose corn syrup – my thoughts align with the second camp)